 Instead, we are ascertaining what the public think about these subjects after they have had an opportunity to consider and debate them.
 To that end, the project is being pursued via Deliberative Polling.
 Under this approach, a representative sample of adults are brought together both to debate the issues among themselves (supported by impartial briefing materials), and to interrogate experts who represent a diversity of views.
 The impact of this process on people’s attitudes is measured by inviting participants to undertake a survey on the subject matter of the poll both before and after the deliberation.

-Participants to the two exercises are being recruited from respondents to surveys conducted via NatCen’s mixed-mode random probability panel.
+Participants to the two exercises were recruited from respondents to surveys conducted via NatCen’s mixed-mode random probability panel.
 One by-product of this approach is ‘conventional’ survey data on our three topics, on which we also report, as well as what people think after deliberating.
 Meanwhile, the whatukthinks website is now tracking polling data on attitudes towards immigration, food policy and consumer regulation in much the same way that hitherto it has collected data of relevance to other aspects of the Brexit debate.
 Findings from the project will appear in the form of occasional blogs and analysis papers on this site.

-The project is being undertaken by John Curtice, Chief Commentator at whatukthinks.org/eu together with Ceri Davies, Research Director at NatCen, James Fishkin, Director of the Center for Deliberative Democracy, Stanford University, Robert Ford, Professor of Politics, Manchester University, and Alice Siu, Associate Director at the Center for Deliberative Democracy.
+The project is being undertaken by John Curtice, Chief Commentator at www.whatukthinks.org/eu together with Ceri Davies, Research Director at NatCen, James Fishkin, Director of the Center for Deliberative Democracy, Stanford University, Robert Ford, Professor of Politics, Manchester University, and Alice Siu, Associate Director at the Center for Deliberative Democracy.
 Their work is being supported by an independent Advisory Board under the chairmanship of Bobby Duffy, Director of the Policy Institute at King’s College, London.
 Funding has been provided by the Economic and Social Research Council as part of its Governance after Brexit initiative directed by Dan Wincott, Professor of Politics at Cardiff University.